Edgware Primary School

 Edgware Primary School has adopted the following policies and procedures for paid and voluntary staff to ensure the safety and well-being of children and young people.

-Anti- bullying, Behaviour Policy, Equal Opportunities, Child Protection & safeguarding, London Child Protection Guidelines, the process for reporting Child Protection Concerns, Complaints Procedure and Whistle blowing.
+Anti- bullying, Behaviour Policy, Equal Opportunities policy, Child Protection & safeguarding policy, Online Safety Policy policy, London Child Protection Guidelines, the process for reporting Child Protection Concerns, Complaints Procedure and Whistle blowing.

 Our Commitment to Safeguarding